Perspective plays a huge role in how we enter menopause, regardless of whether it is natural or surgically induced, as well as in how quickly we heal.

 - We don’t have to schedule our sex lives, athletics, or vacations around our periods.

 After my surgery, it took time for my body to heal physically.
 It took even longer for my mind and emotional health to stabilize.

 There were times when I felt broken.
 I had to constantly remind myself that I was in a state of healing and change.
 Even though I felt broken, I told myself that I was whole, strong, and valuable.

 Surgery and surgical menopause can be both frustrating and exhausting.
 The last thing we need to do is to beat ourselves up.
 And isn’t that one of our greatest strengths as women?
-We think we should heal faster, we shouldn’t cry for no reason, and we should be able to do it all… even right after a surgery.
+We think we should heal faster, we shouldn’t cry for no reason, and we should be able to do it all… even right after surgery.
 The only thing we need to do is cut ourselves some slack and remind ourselves that this too shall pass.

 That’s a perspective I can embrace.